How Much Do Movers Cost for a 2 Bedroom Apartment? (Updated in 2023)

 Extra Costs to Expect

 There are many extra costs when you move besides the obvious ones like packing materials and hiring movers.
-Some of these smaller expenses include:

 Does Insurance Cover the Cost of Moving?

 If you have a homeowner’s insurance policy, it’ll cover some costs associated with moving, but only if they’re listed as part of your policy.
 You should check your policy carefully before buying to see what is included and what isn’t.
 Most of them don’t pay for damages to your belongings in transit.